davidrbourke/DVA-C02/S3 Security.md

 - The encryption and decryption happens in the client application outside of AWS
 - The object is sent already encrypted, and downloaded encrypted.
+- The client app is responsible for the encryption and decryption.

 ## Encryption in Transit